blocklanda/develop/README.md

 ## **Approach**

-A blockchain-based approach to registering property titles to increase the efficiency of transaction processing and reduce property fraud.
+A blockchain-based approach to registering property titles to increase the efficiency of transaction processing and reduce property fraud..